ritwika27/Personal_Digital_Assitant/README.md

 # DB Setup
 install Postgresql: https://www.postgresql.org/download/

-in the psql command line execute
+in the psql command line execute:
 \i /PATH/TO/init.sql

 This will create the required schemas on your database.
 You can confirm this buy running /dt.
 If this command shows a table named "userData" you are all set!

 # Set up